gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 attestation schemes.
 For more documentation, refer to https://gramine.readthedocs.io/en/latest/attestation.html.

-## Secret Provisioning server
+## Secret Provisioning servers

-The server is supposed to run on a trusted machine (not in an SGX enclave).
-The server listens for client connections.
-For each connected client, the server verifies the client's RA-TLS certificate and the embedded SGX quote and, if verification succeeds, sends secrets back to the client (e.g. the master key for encrypted files in `secret_prov_pf` example).
+The servers are supposed to run on trusted machines (not in SGX enclaves).
+The servers listen for client connections.
+For each connected client, the servers verify the client's RA-TLS certificate and the embedded SGX quote and, if verification succeeds, sends secrets back to the client (e.g. the master key for encrypted files in `secret_prov_pf` example).

 There are two versions of each server: the EPID one and the DCAP one.
 Each of them links against the corresponding EPID/DCAP secret-provisioning library at